44+ Awesome Uses for Beeswax

 One of the often overlooked uses for beeswax is as a water-proofer.
 Do you have an older pair of work boots?
 Maybe they still have a little use in them but they leak in rainy weather?
 I hate wet feet!

 Melted wax may be the answer and help you get a few more steps out of those boots.
-Use beeswax for waterproofing old hiking boots and keep your toes dry.
+Use beeswax for waterproofing for old hiking boots and keep your toes dry.

 DIY Natural Fire Starters

+If you enjoy backpacking or camping, you can easily make simple light-weight fire starters.
 Brush melted wax onto small squares of cardboard.
 Let cool and pack.
-These are easy to carry, don’t take up much space and will help you start your next fire.
+These are easy to carry, don’t take up much space and will help you start your next fire – anywhere.

 Need a quick way to start your campfire?
-Try these homemade fire starters – you can even give them as a gift as the pine cones are so cute!
+Try these homemade beeswax fire starters – you can even give them as a gift as the pine cones are so cute!

-Health & Beauty
+Beeswax for Health & Beauty

+The natural properties of beeswax make it such a great ingredient for cosmetics and beauty recipes.
 Using beeswax for skin care is nothing new as it has been used as such for centuries.
-In fact, you can make your own DIY face moisturizing cream with honey and beeswax.
+In fact, you can make your own DIY face moisturizing cream with honey and beeswax and many more projects.

-Let’s Make Lip Balm
+Making Beeswax Lip Balm

 When I create lip balm, I normally add Palm Oil and Sweet Almond Oil.
 Then you can pour the warm liquid into lip balm tubes or pots!
 You can add a few drops of peppermint essential oil if you wish to give your lip balm a buzz.

-Soothe Cracked Heels
+Soothing Cracked Heels

 Human skin and beeswax recipes are a match made in heaven.
 The moisturizing properties of this natural wax help sooth itchy, dry skin and promote healing.